-I recognize the treatments of addiction and industry of recovery is anything but perfect.
+I recognize the treatments of addiction and the industry of recovery are anything but perfect.
 Many of our accepted norms are based on antiquated teachings and beliefs.
-Many want to quote ‘evidence based science’ as the gold standard of proof.
+Many want to quote ‘evidence-based science’ as the gold standard of proof.
 But there comes a point when we have to question what evidence is based on beliefs and what evidence is based on fact.

 For what it is worth, if you are reading this article and something in you is driving you to seek a change, I want you to know I believe in you.
 There’s nothing wrong with you and you’re going to be fine.